brendt/stitcher.io/src/content/blogs-for-devs/07-be-searchable.md

 ## Long-tail keywords

-I you can't help it and want to invest in keywords to help improve your content, it's my experience that it's best to invest in long-tail keywords.
+If you can't help it and want to invest in keywords to help improve your content, it's my experience that it's best to invest in long-tail keywords.
 These are keywords with a relatively small amount of searches, which means your content will more easily end up higher in the search results for those keywords.

 Even though those keywords have less searches overall, small amounts add up in the end.
 It's way more realistic to optimise for those first, before trying to write for a very contested keyword.
 You could use a free Chrome extension called [Keyword Surfer](*https://chrome.google.com/webstore/detail/keyword-surfer/bafijghppfhdpldihckdcadbcobikaca?hl=en) to analyse what keywords are best to invest in.